Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 On successful completion of this module students should be able to:

-1. Analyse the web needs of an enterprise, and produce a plan for an appropriate web site.
+1. Analyse the web needs of an enterprise, and produce a plan for an appropriate web-based software system.

-2. Build a professional looking website appropriate for the organisation, under the direction of supervisors but demonstrating self-discipline, organisation and initiative.
+2. Build a professional quality web-based software system appropriate for the organisation, under the direction of supervisors but demonstrating self-discipline, organisation and initiative.

 3. Demonstrate an ablity to independently apply the key achievements of their degree studies.